 Lower grilling temperatures are also important.
 The lower temps prevent flare-ups that char foods, and reduces the resulting smoke that deposits unhealthy PAHs (polycyclic aromatic hydrocarbons) on food surfaces.

-Just these two practices will produce delicious wings, and keep them safe for consumption – now what’s not to love about that idea?
+But by following methodical grilling practices, it will produce delicious wings, and will also keep them safe for consumption – now what’s not to love about that idea?

 Grill on high, at about 400°F, for just a couple of minutes on each side.
 Then reduce the heat and finish over medium temperatures, 325-350°F, for another 15-20 minutes.
 Turn occasionally and baste with a bit of reserved marinade.